greg-js/arch-wiki-md-repo/wiki/_content/english/Hybrid graphics.md

 As of now, there are 2 choices:

-- Test and improve some virtualGL based program to make the switch, like the common-amd branch of bumblebee project.
+*   Test and improve some virtualGL based program to make the switch, like the common-amd branch of bumblebee project.
 Check the [project repository](https://github.com/Bumblebee-Project/Bumblebee/issues/52) and [this](http://forums.gentoo.org/viewtopic-t-909802.html) useful post.

-- Use the proprietary driver with powerxpress (a.k.a. pxp) support maintained by [Vi0l0](/index.php/AMD_Catalyst#Installing_from_the_AUR "AMD Catalyst") (remember to check for xorg compatibility).
+*   Use the proprietary driver with powerxpress (a.k.a. pxp) support maintained by [Vi0l0](/index.php/AMD_Catalyst#Installing_from_the_AUR "AMD Catalyst") (remember to check for xorg compatibility).

 ### Fully Power Down Discrete GPU

 You may want to turn off the high-performance graphics processor to save battery power, this can be done by installing the [acpi_call](https://www.archlinux.org/packages/?name=acpi_call) package.

+**Tip:** For kernels not in the [Official repositories](/index.php/Official_repositories "Official repositories"), the [acpi_call-git-dkms](https://aur.archlinux.org/packages/acpi_call-git-dkms/) is an alternative.
+See also [DKMS](/index.php/DKMS "DKMS").

 Once installed load the kernel module:

 ```
-modprobe acpi_call
+# modprobe acpi_call

 ```

-With the kernel module loaded run the following (requires root):
+With the kernel module loaded run the following:

 ```
-/usr/share/acpi_call/examples/turn_off_gpu.sh
+# /usr/share/acpi_call/examples/turn_off_gpu.sh

 ```